arbor-sim/arbor/doc/fileformat/cable_cell.rst

 .. label:: (label-dict [...def:region-def/locset-def])

-   This defines a label dictionary of zero or more region and locset definitons.
+   This describes a label dictionary of zero or more region and locset definitons.
    For example:

    .. code:: lisp